znes/angus-scenarios/documentation/scenario-description.md

 Currently the heat demand for residential heating accounts for 122.4 TWh hot water and 678.5 TWh space heating (2017).
 The German government set a goal of 60-80% reduction for this sector 2050.
 These values are very ambitious, as current values of insulation are lacking behind necessary rates.
-Heat demand in the RESCUE scenarios ranges from 436.8 TWh (green late scenario: GL) to 246.2 TWh (green supreme scenario: GS).
+Heat demand for hot water and space heating in the RESCUE scenarios ranges from 436.8 TWh (green late scenario: GL) to 246.2 TWh (green supreme scenario: GS).
 These amounts correspond to a reduction of approx. 72 % to 50 % compared to 2008 (889 TWh).
 The supply for this heat demand is heavily based on electricity (heatpumps) with 74.6 %